10 Healthy Airplane and Road Trip Snacks According to Dietitians

 | WRITTEN BY: Patricia Bannan, MS, RDN

-Need some inspiration for healthy airplane or road trip snacks?
+Need some inspiration for healthy airplane snacks or road trip snacks?
 I asked top dietitians to share their go-to snacks to stay nourished, satisfied and a bit less stressed when traveling.

 Finding food that travels well and satisfies your taste buds, whether on a plane or in a car, can be quite the challenge.
 From delayed flights to lost luggage, the journey itself can be stressful enough—whether it’s for work or pleasure.